Vedic Temples as Centers of Sacred Knowledge

 This Dharmic information cannot be attained through secular schooling or colleges and universities.
 This knowledge cannot be attained through all the time spent playing cricket or basketball, or by engaging in whatever social organizations and activities that we often find in schools or society.
 Naturally, there may be a need to play sports to stay fit, and to develop one’s self socially at different times, but for how long does one use such knowledge or ability in life?
 And how much longer can one use the spiritual knowledge that can be provided from the temples?
 We all need to realize this difference and the value of the latter.

-Younger generations need to see that temples are an important aspect of one’s social, cultural, and spiritual development as well.
+Younger generations need to see that temples are an important aspect of one’s social, cultural, and spiritual development as well, and provide the means for reaching one’s highest potential both spiritually and materially.
 They need to see that without the facility provided by the temples, and without the special knowledge given within the Vedic system and its numerous texts, life remains incomplete.
-Regardless of whatever else is accomplished in life, the disregard for spiritual development leaves a gap in one’s fulfillment of reaching our highest potential.
+Regardless of whatever else is accomplished in life, the disregard for spiritual development leaves a gap in one’s fulfillment of reaching our highest capability.

 In this way, viewing the temples as centers of great spiritual knowledge can help young people and everyone recognize the importance of such institutions, and why they also need to become involved in managing them and helping with their continued operation.
 One problem is that they often do not feel they are respected by their elders.
 They may be interested, and the elders may want their participation and discussions, up to the point where there is some disagreement in ideas.
 Then the youth feel the elders no longer want their involvement.
 So, the younger people go on their way and then lose interest in helping with the temple operation.